taruntadikonda/Raspberry-pi-Node-Red/README.md

 http://nodered.org/docs/hardware/raspberrypi
 ## Node Red on raspberry pi
-  Node Red is defautly installed in  Raspbian Jessie operating system.Type the command node-red-start in the terminal.Once the node red is started, point a browser at the local host which is provided.
+  Node Red is defaultly installed in  Raspbian Jessie operating system.Type the command node-red-start in the terminal.Once the node red is started, point a browser at the local host which is provided.
   ![node red start](https://cloud.githubusercontent.com/assets/25893079/26528802/8a7e8fba-43d0-11e7-8e1f-d7a3de0c2402.png)
   once the Node Red is started in the browser , connect the following nodes shown below